 As of January 1, 2021, Teachable has registered for a separate UK VAT that it will display on its receipt if the purchaser is located in the UK.
 This line item will display on receipts starting in early August.

 NOTE: These are general recommendations.
 Teachable cannot give tax or financial advice and is not liable for any losses or tax liabilities due to actions taken (or not taken) based on these recommendations.
 Always consult a local tax professional when planning your taxes.

 Charge, collect, and remit VAT

-If you are selling content to students in the EU/UK, Teachable automatically charges VAT on all purchases made from the EU, regardless of which payment gateway processes the transaction.
-That is, Teachable will calculate the VAT amount and will automatically include it with the charge amount on the product sales page.
-On the checkout page, the VAT amount will be listed as a line item.
+If you are selling content to students in the EU/UK, Teachable automatically charges tax on all purchases made from the EU/UK, regardless of which payment gateway processes the transaction.
+That is, Teachable will calculate the tax amount and will automatically include it with the charge amount on the product sales page.
+On the checkout page, the tax amount will be listed as a line item.

-NOTE: Creators processing transactions through a custom payment gateway are solely responsible for remitting VAT to the relevant EU authority.
-Teachable will not file VAT for these transactions.
+However, creators processing transactions through a custom payment gateway are solely responsible for remitting tax to the relevant tax authorities.
+Teachable will not file tax for these transactions.
 If you are responsible for remitting tax payouts, then you can use Teachable’s transaction reporting tools to determine the tax rates charged to your students.

 Student VAT IDs

 If a student intends to purchase the course as a business entity and has a valid VAT ID, they may enter their VAT ID on the checkout page.
 This will ensure that the transaction is processed as a sale to a business entity.
 If a student is located in the EU or UK and they do not enter a valid VAT ID, the transaction will be processed as a sale to a consumer and VAT will be charged.